sonic-net/SONiC/doc/sonic-swss-common/ZMQ producer-consumer state table design.md

 # 1 Functional Requirement
 ## 1.1 ZMQ client supported operations
  - ZmqClient will send message to ZMQ.
- - ZmqClient can reuse by multiple ZmqProducerStateTable instance.
+ - ZmqClient can be reused by multiple ZmqProducerStateTable instance.
  - ZmqClient sendMsg() method is thread safe async method, will return immediately, ZMQ lib support async operation.
  - ZmqClient will retry when send not success:
     - When ZMQ socket connection broken, send API will failed and need re-connect and send again.